rust-lang/rust/src/doc/tarpl/lifetimes.md

 to label scopes with lifetimes, and desugar the examples from the start of this chapter.

-Our examples made use of *aggressive* sugar -- high fructose corn syrup even -- around scopes and lifetimes, because writing everything out explicitly is *extremely noisy*.
+Originally, our examples made use of *aggressive* sugar -- high fructose corn syrup even -- around scopes and lifetimes, because writing everything out explicitly is *extremely noisy*.
 All Rust code relies on aggressive inference and elision of "obvious" things.